22

 It’s also common to have photos of your kids, yourself, your wedding etc. on Japanese New Year Cards.

-Some people actually make their own design using stickers and drawing something cool on it!
+Some people actually make their own design using stamps, stickers and drawing something cool on it!

 Big institutions have no time to write all those cards themselves.
 They print their cards!

-You can buy the postcards from early December in stationery shops and post offices.
+You can usually buy the postcards starting from late November in stationery shops (e.g. Loft, Tokyu Hands) and post offices.

-Personally I like the huge variety of cards and always have problems choosing only a few.
+There’s a huge variety of adorable cards, so I always have problems choosing only a few.

-Also, I always write something personal in addition to what is printed on the cards – which leads us to the next feature:
+In addition to what is printed on the cards, I always write something personal on them as well – which leads us to the next feature:

 Feature 3: Set phrases